naviud/playframework-log-tracker/readme.md

 ### &#x1F535; Extend the LogTrackerCallable

 This facilitates to track logs when `Callable` tasks are being used to offload tasks.
-If `Callable` tasks are in use in your code, you need to use `LogTrackerCallable` instead of them.
+If `Callable` tasks are in use in your code, you need to use `LogTrackerCallable` instead.

 ```Java
 public class MyCallableTask extends LogTrackerCallable<String> {